Convergence and Applications of ADMM on the Multi-convex Problems: Experiments

 \section{Experiments}

-In this section, we validate the miADMM using a synthetic dataset and ten real-world datasets on several applications.
-Scalability, effectiveness, and convergence properties are compared with several existing state-of-the-art methods on many real datasets.
-All the experiments were conducted on a 64-bit machine with Intel(R) core(TM) processor (i7-6820HQ CPU@ 2.70GHZ) and 16.0GB memory.
+In this section, we test our proposed ADMM using ten real-world datasets on two applications detailed in Section \ref{sec:application}.
+Scalability, effectiveness, and convergence properties are compared with several existing state-of-the-art methods on ten real datasets.
+All experiments were conducted on a 64-bit machine with Intel(R) Core(TM) processor (i7-6820HQ CPU@ 2.70GHZ) and 16.0GB memory.